DanielOaks/danieloaks.github.com/_posts/2016-02-01-modern-irc.md

 screenshots:
     -
-        title: "Modern IRC Document"
+        title: "Modern IRC Documents"
         src: "/img/screenshots/modern-irc_1.png"
         url: "http://modern.ircdocs.horse/#protocol-structure"

 post_layout: leftright
-short_description: The Modern IRC document is an attempt to write a descriptive (rather than prescriptive) replacement to RFC1459/2812 which reflects how the IRC client protocol operates today.
-It is a work-in-progress document.
+short_description: The Modern IRC documents are an attempt to describe how the IRC client protocol works today.
+The primary specification is a replacement to RFC1459/2812 – others specify formatting and CTCP.
 ---